XinyueZ/lambda-world/README.md

 # World of lambda
-Here I added more and more usages about lambda.
+- Here I added more and more usages about lambda.

-This is not a tutorial.
+- This is not a tutorial.

-This repo provides samples only.
+- This repo provides samples only.

-This code repo is in Kotlin just for simple.
+- This code repo is in Kotlin just keep all simple and clean.

+- Knowledge ranges from collection i.e foreach, stream to some high like [coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md) .

 ### Foreach